 - Providing Literacy and Numeracy support

-- Providing one-to-one or small group support in English and Maths
+- Providing one-to-one or small group support mentoring and tutoring support in English and Maths

-The aim of this funding is to “close the gap" between Pupil Premium-funded children and those who are not funded.
-Whilst we monitor the progress of these pupils carefully, it is clearly not possible to outline here the support each individual has received.
+The aim of this funding is to “close the gap” in attainment between Pupil Premium funded children and those who are not funded.
 Systems are in place to support all pupils who need extra help, regardless of whether they are entitled to funding or not and Lytchett Minster is committed to closing any significant gaps in attainment between one group of students and the next.

-Support provided for parents is detailed in the Pupil Premium leaflet also available on the website.
+Support provided for parents is detailed in our Pupil Premium leaflet also available on the website.